-Based on the narrative reports submitted by the Convening UN Organizations as well as the end of joint programme independent evaluations and/or any other evaluation commissioned by the Steering Committee, the Fund Management Unit will prepare one annual (or final) narrative progress report, which will be submitted to the Administrative Agent by 21 May.
+Based on the narrative reports submitted by the Convening Agents as well as the end of JP independent evaluations and/or any other evaluation commissioned by the Steering Committee, the FMU will prepare one annual (or final) narrative progress report, which will be submitted to the Administrative Agent by 21 May.

 The narrative report will include lessons learned and highlight both challenges and achievements from the implementation of the initiatives supported by the Fund, as well as the functioning of the Fund.
-Reports will include important findings and recommendations from analysing the joint programme portfolio and results in relation to the objectives of the GCM.
+Reports will include important findings and recommendations from analysing the JP portfolio and results in relation to the objectives of the GCM.
 The report will also describe how the Fund contributes to reducing fragmentation of initiatives and financing efforts, facilitating scale and partnerships, providing incentives for pursuing collectively identified priorities and increasing coherence in implementing the GCM.